Country guides

 Goreme

-The small town of Goreme is situated in the middle of the Valley of Fairy Chimneys, surrounded by the eerie shapes and fantastic rock formations that have made the region famous.
-I…
+The small town of Goreme is situated in the middle of the Valley of Fairy Chimneys in the historical region of Cappadocia.
+It's surrounded by the eerie shapes and fantastic rock fo…

 Goreme

-The small town of Goreme is situated in the middle of the Valley of Fairy Chimneys, surrounded by the eerie shapes and fantastic rock formations that have made the region famous.
-It is one of the few remaining villages where fairy chimneys and rock-hewn houses are still inhabited, and several restaurants and cafes are carved into the rock.
+The small town of Goreme is situated in the middle of the Valley of Fairy Chimneys in the historical region of Cappadocia.
+It's surrounded by the eerie shapes and fantastic rock formations that have made the region famous.
+It's one of the few remaining villages where fairy chimneys and rock-hewn houses are still inhabited, and several restaurants and cafes are carved into the rock.
 Its biggest attraction is the Goreme Open-Air Museum, which has over 30 beautifully frescoed Byzantine rock churches.
-The town makes an excellent base from which to explore the surrounding rock formations, villages, and vineyards.
+The town makes an excellent base from which to explore the surrounding rock formations, villages and vineyards.
 For shoppers, carpets and kilims are plentiful.